Anthony-Nolan/Atlas/README_Integration.md

 Consumers of ATLAS should set up a subscription for their application, and a listener for messages on said subscription.

-The message contains the search ID for identification, some metadata about the search request - i.e. how many donors were matched, how long the search took - as well as a blob storage container and filename at which the results can be found.
+The message contains the search ID for identification, some metadata about the search request - i.e. how many donors were matched, how long the search took - as well as a blob storage container and filename at which the results can be found, indicator was results batched or not and a folder name for batched results.

 The results can then be downloaded from this blob storage container.
 They will be stored as JSON objects, [in the format described in this model](Atlas.Client.Models/Search/Results/SearchResultSet.cs)
+If results were batched, the search summary data should be downloaded from the same file, but search results should be downloaded from the files in the folder with batched results: each file contains some number of results, to load all results data from all files should be read.

 **A consumer of ATLAS results notifications will need to be granted access to the following:**